MarkLaur/ESP32-CloneHeroController/README.md

 https://github.com/thomasfredericks/Bounce2

-ESP32_Guitar.ino is an Arduino IDE project file and requires 2 packagese from the Library Manager:
+ESP32_Guitar.ino is an Arduino IDE project file and requires 2 packages from the Library Manager:
   -Bounce2
   -ESP32-BLE-Gamepad